Executive Coaching Principle

 #4: Encourage the

-Most people are looking to live better lives, but top-level executives and high performers are wired to go for more...
+Most people are looking to live better lives and become better versions of themselves, but top-level executives and high performers are wired to go for more...

 Much, much more.